GiovanniStephens/cardinality-constrained-optimisation/README.md

 - [ ] Test the download data module.
 - [ ] I want to maybe use time indeces rather than just numbers to make sure that I am using the right days in the backtest.
 - [ ] Maybe do some exploratory data analysis (EDA) on the input pricess to understand price data better.
+- [ ] There is an issue with the ending results when you fill the blanks with zero-valued returns.
+The results were as expected when I just dropped the nulls.
+I need to think about how I am going to go about solving this issue.
+Maybe I can impute the price data using an ARIMA model or something similar before calculating returns.
+I need to understand the nature of the nulls in the prices though.
+Maybe there are heaps that are blank at the beginning of the data for a few ETFs.
+I need to look into this.